 “Mogo Doesn’t Socialize” takes a breather for some comic relief with an entertaining story (adapted from the classic comic book tale by Alan Moore and Dave Gibbons) about a most unusual Green Lantern.
 It is a great deal of fun, especially “Rowdy” Roddy Piper’s over-the-top performance as Bolphunga the Unrelenting, and it’s a joke that you can enjoy hearing told again even if you know the punch line ahead of time.
 The adaptation makes a few sensible changes, padding the early portion with another fight to establish Bolphunga’s badass bona fides and changing around a few details to use the medium of animation more effectively.

-The last story, “Abin Sur,” is a very loose adaptation of a comic book story by Alan Moore and Kevin O’Neil, and is the least satisfying of the lot.
+The last story, “Abin Sur,” is a very loose adaptation of a comic book story by Alan Moore and Kevin O’Neill, and is the least satisfying of the lot.
 The rest of the stories don’t require any prior knowledge of the Green Lantern Corps to be enjoyable, delivering characters and stories that easily stand on their own merits while slipping in the occasional Easter eggs for the longtime comic book fans like me.
 “Abin Sur” recounts a tale of Hal Jordan’s predecessor and his relationship with the Green Lantern Sinestro (who also pinch hits as this tale’s narrator).
 After another thrilling action sequence, this story turns into an extended conversation about fate vs. free will and isn’t any more exciting than that sounds.
 There is also some overly talky ominous foreshadowing at the very end which will be meaningless to anybody who isn’t familiar with current Green Lantern comics or the Green Lantern: First Flight movie.
 The only redeeming thing about this story is that it gives some more screen time to Jason Isaacs’ articulate and enthralling performance as Sinestro.

 Once storytime is over, the main “Emerald Knights” tale wraps up with a bang as Krona finally emerges and is defeated thanks to some wildly nonsensical pseudoscience courtesy of Arisia.
 I don’t expect or demand much accuracy from a story centering on an army of aliens wearing magic wishing rings, but the last-minute scheme to defeat Krona just makes absolutely no sense.
 It doesn’t help that spending time on the earlier stories leaves Krona as little more than an abstraction: a threat that we recognize as massive and urgent only because everyone on screen says so repeatedly.
 This is actually one of the fundamental structural flaws of the film.
 On its own, the framing Krona story is slight and unsatisfying, especially compared to the much more entertaining shorter stories that weave through it.
 There are also some thematic links between the individual stories and the larger Krona story, but only if you squint very hard and turn your head sideways.
 The story might have been more satisfying if those links had been made more explicit.
 Finally, despite the bonus features genuflect to him, we get little to no indication at all why Hal Jordan is held in such high regard by comic book creators and fans.
 I think what appeal he has here comes largely from Fillion.

 It will be no surprise that the animation of Green Lantern: Emerald Knights is top-notch from start to finish, even edging out the prior Green Lantern DTV.
 If I am disappointed by anything, it’s that the film opts for visual consistency between its individual stories rather than allowing the individual studios more freedom in visual interpretations, as Batman: Gotham Knight or the Halo DTV movie did.
 The Dolby Digital 5.1 soundtrack is equally impressive at delivering the crash and boom of interstellar combat and the heavy amounts of dialogue that drive the film.
 The voice cast is also quite good across the board, starting with Fillion’s Hal Jordan and Elisabeth Moss’ young and tentative Arisia.
-While no animated incarnation of Kilowog has quite measured up to the voice I hear for him in my head, Henry Rollins does a much better job here than Michael Madsen managed in Green Lantern: First Flight (although my favorite Kilowog is still Dennis Haysbert’s take from JL).
+While no animated incarnation of Kilowog has quite measured up to the voice I hear for him in my head, Henry Rollins does a much better job here than Michael Madsen managed in Green Lantern: First Flight (although my favorite Kilowog is still Dennis Haysbert’s take from Justice League).
 As mentioned, Jason Isaacs is terrific as Sinestro, with a cool and competent demeanor that steps just far enough into arrogance to be sensed but not so far as to make him unpalatable.
 I would also single out Wade Williams’ Deegan as a performance to listen for, since it easily convinces us that the relatively small Deegan is a pack of dynamite wrapped up in barbed wire without ever once sounding like a cheap R. Lee Ermey clone.